 I used a Paul Hollywood recipe, which I think it is the same one the baker's used.
 So I started with strong white bread flour, yeast and salt in my food mixer bowl.
 Then I added olive oil and tepid water.

-I oiled a 5 litre square tub, then set the mixture to combine with the dough hook attachment on a slow speed for a minute or two as I poured in another 100ml tepid water slowly.
+I oiled a 5 litre square tub, then set the mixture to combine with the dough hook attachment on a slow speed for a minute or two as I poured in tepid water slowly.
 I then turned the food mixer up to a medium speed and mixed it for 8 minutes.